abhilashjp/type/_posts/2023-06-29-how-I-increased-the-conversion-rate-of-a-mobile-app-by-60-percent.md

 Housing is one of the real estate classifieds portals in India.
 [Housing.com](http://Housing.com) helps people to find real estate properties for buying or renting.
 The properties are listed on the platform by real estate agents or home owners.

 I was a newbie to mobile apps when I started working on the app.
+Frankly speaking, I was little scared to take up the challenge as I initially felt that features on the mobile app are on par with the mobile website and hence their won't be much scope for improvement.
+Hardly did I know that I was completely wrong at that point in time.
 I also had a few constraints.
 At that point in time the traffic on the mobile app lagged behind the mobile web and the desktop.
 I couldn’t implement any new features which required back end APIs as the back end team was occupied with the web priorities.

 Through various initiatives, I was fortunate to improve the user conversion rates of the mobile app by more than 60%.